 The decision of whether to purchase a V6 or V8 car is largely a personal one.

 The V8 engine offers more power but consumes more fuel.
-If you are undecided on the two you will need a basic understanding of how internal combustion engines work.
+If you are undecided between the two, you will need a basic understanding of how internal combustion engines work.

 Technological innovations have led to new additions to the combustion – like a turbo – and this has led to powerful four-cylinder and V6 engines.